Samuel0Martin/Project-Document/quad.md

 <img src="images/quad05.png" alt="">

-## Solutions to errors
+### Solutions to errors

 ## Image 03

-### There was an issue that I had where a game object for point 2 (center point) that would multiply every time it was called.
+### There was an issue that I had where a game object for point 2 (center point) that would multiply every time it was called and create a new 'New Game Object'.
 ### This would lead to the game taking up excess resources

 <img src="images/quad03.png" alt="">